wp99cp/continual-learning/readme.md

 tensorboard --logdir tb_data --port 6066
 ```

 Open tensorboard in your browser at `localhost:6066`.
-Now you should be able to see all the results and plots used in
+Now, you should be able to see all the results and plots used in
 the paper.

 ### Regenerate Result Figures from Data